weliem/bluez_inc/README.md

 The goal of this library is to provide a clean C interface to Bluez, without needing to use DBus commands.
 Using Bluez over the DBus is quite tricky to say the least, and this library does all the hard work under the hood.
 As a result, it looks like a 'normal' C library for Bluetooth!

-Todo
-* Introduce filter object for more discovery filtering options
-* Add more device property functions
-* Check for memory leaks with valgrind
-* Use 'src' and 'include' folders in project
-* Make it a library

 ## Discovering devices